Jeffersonville High School

 Jeffersonville High School is a public high school located in Jeffersonville, Indiana, United States.
-The school serves students in grades 9 through 12 from Jeffersonville, Utica, and sections of Clarksville not covered by that town's own high school.
+A part of Greater Clark County Schools, Jeffersonville High serves students in grades 9 through 12 from Jeffersonville, Utica, and sections of Clarksville in the Greater Clark County school district.
 The school's enrollment for the 2014–2015 school year was 2,051 students, with 123 teachers.
 The current principal is Pam Hall.
 Jeffersonville is in the school district of Greater Clark County Schools.
 This school district includes Charlestown addresses that are connected with the city of Jeffersonville.
 While most schools in other counties have a majority European ratio of students, Jeffersonville total minority enrollment is 36%.